 - Experiment with digital tools you can use to bring art into your classroom

 - Develop and share lesson ideas with peers

 - Engage in online professional development activities and assignments before, during, and after the Institute

 What is provided for Institute participants?

 - Teacher's Tool Kit including color reproductions, classroom discussion and writing exercises, project guidelines, and teaching strategies

 - Opportunity to engage with leading scholars during keynote addresses

-- Access to hardware and software featured by the program
+- Access to featured technology

 - Daily breakfast and lunch